CliCli-Editor/lualib/README.md

 ### How to use logs

 log with 'log.info' (' log content ') in the code, and in development mode the log will be written to '.log/lua_player01.log 'in the script directory.
 When running on the platform, the log is written to 'custom/lua_player01.log' in the map directory.
 The last two digits of the file name represent your player ID in the game, and multiple log files are generated when the local multiple is opened.
-When running on the platform, the full log path is approximately '... / kkduizhan/Games/y3/2.0 / game/LocalData/etc/maps / < encryption map>/custom/lua_player01.log` 。
+When running on the platform, the full log path is approximately '... / kkduizhan/Games/clicli/2.0 / game/LocalData/etc/maps / < encryption map>/custom/lua_player01.log` 。

 If you just want to take a quick look at it, you can use 'print' and it will be displayed directly in the game.
 Don't forget to remove the map before uploading it `print` 。

 # Additional debugging using VSCode

 1. VSCodeSearch the Extension Marketplace to install plug-ins `sumneko.y3-helper`。
-2. Click on the "Y3 Developer Assistant" view in the left sidebar
+2. Click on the "CliCli-Helper" view in the left sidebar
 3. Click "Start Game and attach debugger" in the view to start debugging (shortcut key：`Shift+F5`）

 # Engineering structure